 Honesty forms the basis for functioning interpersonal relationships.
 This applies equally to romantic, family and friendly relationships.
 After all, you want to be accepted by the people who mean something to you as you are - with all your wishes, opinions and faults.
 For this, honesty on both sides is indispensable.

 He who is always pretending cannot make intimate Relationships build.
-Honesty, on the other hand, creates trust and acceptance.
+Honesty, on the other hand, creates trust and Acceptance.
 As mentioned at the beginning, however, the right balance is important.
-Unfortunately, radical honesty is often taken as carte blanche for tactless statements or inappropriate behavior.
-By doing so, however, you destabilize your social relationships considerably.
+Unfortunately, radical honesty is often taken as a license for tactless statements or inappropriate behavior.
+By doing this, however, you destabilize your social relationships considerably.